cap-dcwiz/Tiro/docs/topics/utinni_querying_guide.md

 ## Query String

 The most common way to query data is to use the query string.
 The query string is a string to match the "type path" of the data point.
 The "type path" is the path to the data point in the scenario tree, but includes only the asset type names but no asset names.
-For example, the "type path" of the data point `DataHall.data_hall.CRAC.crac_1.SupplyTemperature` is `DataHall.CRAC.SupplyTemperature`.
+For example, the "type path" of the data point `DataHall.data_hall.CRAC.crac_1.Telemetry.SupplyTemperature` is `DataHall.CRAC.SupplyTemperature`.

 A query string is basically a regular expression.
 However, because `.` is a special character in regular expression, we use `%` to represent `.` in the query string.
-For example, the query string `DataHall%CRAC%SupplyTemperature` matches the data point `DataHall.data_hall.CRAC.crac_1.SupplyTemperature`.
+For example, the query string `DataHall%CRAC%SupplyTemperature` matches the data point `DataHall.CRAC.SupplyTemperature`.
 Also, we introduce `%%` to match any number of characters including `.`.
-For example, the query string `DataHall%%Temperature` matches the data point `DataHall.data_hall.CRAC.crac_1.SupplyTemperature` and `DataHall.data_hall.Rack.server_1.CPUTemperature`.
+For example, the query string `DataHall%%Temperature` matches the data point `DataHall.CRAC.SupplyTemperature` and `DataHall.Rack.CPUTemperature`.

 The table definition of the Tiro Pump has a unified interface